-- the degree of competition in the business areas in which we operate; - our ability to secure orders from a limited number of customers; - the absence of long-term supply contracts with any of the Company's third-party vendors and potential disruption in supply of products or materials; - our ability to make the substantial research and development investments required to remain competitive; - our ability to charge prices that will result in favorable gross margins; - our ability to introduce new or enhanced products on a timely basis; - market demand and penetration of new markets for our products and services; - our ability to contain and appropriately budget expenses, due to our limited operating history; - the length of the sales cycle required to establish design wins and bring design wins to production; - reliance on distributors; - our ability to deliver our products in the correct product mix required by our customers and ability to control order and shipment uncertainties; - the substantial quarterly and annual fluctuations in our operating results; - our dependence on existing members of the senior management team; - our ability to attract and retain qualified employees and contain payroll costs; - unforeseen delays, expenses and damage to reputation caused by defects or bugs; - potential claims of intellectual property infringement; - our ability to protect our intellectual and intangible properties; - the use of open source software; - reliance on third parties to provide services and technology; - going concern risk; - impact of negative cash flow from operating activities; - potential losses to our facilities or distribution system due to catastrophes; - compliance with various governmental regulations and related costs of compliance; - · cyclicality in the semiconductor industry; - conformity of the Company's products to industry standards; - unanticipated changes in our tax rates; - fluctuation of share price; - decline in share price due to the absence of, or negative reports, about the business by securities or industry analysts; - adverse international economic conditions that adversely affect consumer and customer spending; - general political and economic conditions in the countries in which we operate; - strain on our resources as a result of the requirements of being a public company; - litigation risk; - market price volatility and potential impact on share price; - our potential need for additional financings in order to meet future capital requirements for our operations; - our potential to breach certain covenants, representations and warranties in our loan arrangements including our 14% Debentures (as defined below); - our ability to repay our loan arrangements including our 14% Debentures; - our ability to declare dividends; - our ability to meet significant research and development milestones; and - our ability to enter into agreements with CRX Consortium members or the adoption of interconnects that use the Company's active copper cable technology.
+- the degree of competition in the business areas in which we operate; - timing when North America datacenter operators adopt and purchase equipment that could utilize our new products; - our ability to secure orders from a limited number of customers; - the absence of long-term supply contracts with any of the Company's third-party vendors and potential disruption in supply of products or materials; - our ability to make the substantial research and development investments required to remain competitive; - our ability to charge prices that will result in favorable gross margins; - our ability to introduce new or enhanced products on a timely basis; - market demand and penetration of new markets for our products and services; - our ability to contain and appropriately budget expenses, due to our limited operating history; - the length of the sales cycle required to establish design wins and bring design wins to production; - reliance on distributors; - our ability to deliver our products in the correct product mix required by our customers and ability to control order and shipment uncertainties; - the substantial quarterly and annual fluctuations in our operating results; - our dependence on existing members of the senior management team; - our ability to attract and retain qualified employees and contain payroll costs; - unforeseen delays, expenses and damage to reputation caused by defects or bugs; - potential claims of intellectual property infringement; - our ability to protect our intellectual and intangible properties; - the use of open source software; - reliance on third parties to provide services and technology; - going concern risk; - impact of negative cash flow from operating activities; - potential losses to our facilities or distribution system due to catastrophes; - compliance with various governmental regulations and related costs of compliance; - cyclicality in the semiconductor industry; - conformity of the Company's products to industry standards; - unanticipated changes in our tax rates; - fluctuation of share price; - decline in share price due to the absence of, or negative reports, about the business by securities or industry analysts; - adverse international economic conditions adversely affect consumer spending; - general political and economic conditions in the countries in which we operate; - strain on our resources as a result of the requirements of being a public company; - litigation risk; - market price volatility and potential impact on share price; - our potential need for additional financings in order to meet future capital requirements for our operations; - our potential to breach certain covenants, representations and warranties in our loan arrangements including our 14% Debentures (as defined below); - our ability to repay our loan arrangements including our 14% Debentures; - our ability to declare dividends; - our ability to meet significant research and development milestones; and - our ability to enter into agreements with CRX Consortium members or the adoption of interconnects that use the Company's active copper cable technology.

 We caution that this list is not exhaustive of all possible factors.
-For a detailed description of risk factors associated with the Company, refer to the "Risks Factors" section of the Company's Annual Information Form filed on May 2, 2022, which is available on SEDAR at www.sedar.com.
+For a detailed description of risk factors associated with the Company, refer to the "Risks and Uncertainties" section of the Company's management's discussion and analysis for the year ended December 31, 2022 (the "Annual MD&A"), filed on April 25, 2023 which is available on SEDAR at www.sedar.com.